damianoamatruda/masters-of-renaissance/README.md

 the [Communication protocol](deliverables/Communication%20protocol.md)'s specification.

 ### Disclaimer
 As stated above, the configuration file contains **all** the game's data.
-Since supporting custom configurations was not a requirement for the project, this functionality is largely untested.
+Since custom configurations were not a requirement for the project, this functionality has been implemented but not fully tested in all possible configurations.
-While it can be very handy to test some of the functionality (want free development cards?
-Not a problem!), it will also let you load illogical configurations (2 Billion marbles per market's side, negative starting resources, etc.).
-Some configurations may not work at all, some may seem to work but may later result in breaking some of the game's constraints, some may work but show graphical glitches (all graphical components have been made to be fully adaptive, but have not been tested with unconventional (very large or negative) values).

 ## License
 This project is developed in collaboration with [Politecnico di Milano](https://www.polimi.it) and